Silliman University: Founding and Early Development

+World War II

-Life in the university was interrupted when World War II came.
+Life at the university was interrupted when World War II broke out.
 On May 26, 1942, some three weeks after the fall of Corregidor, two Japanese transports anchored in Dumaguete.
-Silliman was occupied by the Japanese forces and was converted into a garrison.
+Silliman was occupied by the Japanese forces and was converted to a garrison.
 One of its buildings, Channon Hall, became the headquarters of the dreaded Japanese kempeitai or military police where many Filipinos were tortured and killed.
 During the occupation, many members of the faculty and the student body were forced to evacuate to four localities within the province.
-Under the leadership of Dr. Arthur Carson, then president of Silliman, the remaining members of the faculty continued the operations of the university in the mountains of Negros Oriental.
-This led to the formation of what was then called the "Jungle University" in Malabo, Valencia, one of the localities in the province.
+Under the leadership of Dr. Arthur Carson, then president of Silliman, the remaining members of the faculty continued university operations in the mountains of Negros Oriental.
+This led to the formation of what was then known as the "Jungle University" in Malabo, Valencia, one of the localities in the province.
 University Professor Roy Bell became a major in the Negros Island guerrilla forces, established a Free Government, printed the Victory News, and used his radio transmitter to establish contact with the South West Pacific Area (command).
 Many students, alumni, faculty members and ROTC officers joined the resistance forces, while theology professors Alvin Scaff, Proculo Rodriguez, Paul Lindholm and James McKinley "carried on pastoral and teaching duties for the resistance soldiers and civilians in guerrilla-dominated territory."
 The Carson and Bell families, plus other faculty members, were evacuated by the USS Narwhal (SS-167) on February 7, 1944.

 American and Filipino forces liberated Dumaguete on April 26, 1945.
-A few days later, the Faculty Emergency Committee took charge over the campus and began preparations for the resumption of classes and the challenge of reconstruction.
+A few days later, the Faculty Emergency Committee took charge of the campus and began preparations for the resumption of classes and the challenge of reconstruction.